 From the outset, the European Union (EU) emerged as Switzerland's most important partner – not only on account of the geographical and cultural proximity but also because of the EU's political and economic weight.
 All of Switzerland's neighbouring countries except Liechtenstein are EU members.
-Without close cooperation with the EU, tackling the issues involved in asylum, security, the environment and cross-border transport would be inconceivable.
+Therefore, a constructive and close cooperation with the EU is essential to tackle common issues in areas such as asylum, security, the environment and cross-border transport.
 Bilateral agreements form the basis for Swiss-EU relations.
 The bilateral approach has its origins in the 1972 Free Trade Agreement and has been steadily expanded since the 1990s.

 After the Second World War, the EU's predecessors created a community designed to ensure lasting peace and bolster economic ties in Europe.
 Switzerland also focused its foreign policy at that time on closer economic cooperation within Europe, which is why in 1948 it joined with other countries to launch the Organisation for Economic Cooperation and Development (OECD).